xvxx/dino/README.md

-# IDPL - An LDPL Interpreter, written in LDPL
+# 🦕 Dino - An LDPL Interpreter, written in LDPL

 Very basic interpreter.